lerouzic/simuQuantGen/README.md

 	)
 }
 ```
+We can plot the distribution of phenotypes, genotypic values and fitness by typing

 ```{r}
 simulation <- function(generations=20, pops = 100, loc = 5, vari = 1, var.env  = 1, sel= 1) {